 What Ty teaches us:

 This smart looking paint was a gift from a business partner of mine.
-Spud has competed in Cowboy Challenges and has a season of guiding in the mountains.
+Spud has competed in Cowboy Challenges and guided in the mountains.
 Spud was the most exceptionally smart, alert and senstive horse I've ever encountered.
-Very protective of his herd, Spud won't hesitate to come get me when he thinks something is out of order.
-His exceptional sensitivity is an asset that requires care and management.
-This combination would be a challenge to conventional horse training; we are very glad Spud is with us.
+Very protective of his herd, Spud wouldn't hesitate to come get me when he thought something was out of order.

 What Spud taught us: